Connecticut Architecture Foundation Scholarship

 - If application is incomplete or does not comply with stated requirements, application will be disqualified.

 Mail required correspondence to Connecticut Architecture Foundation c/o AIA Connecticut, 370 James Street, Suite 402, New Haven, CT 06513.
-For applications see your local Architecture department office or download application (PDF) to complete or download fill-in application (Word).
+For applications see your local Architecture department office or download application (PDF) to complete or download fill-in application (PDF).